shtouff/vtalos/README.md

 # Context

 This install is using 4 VMs, with static IPs:
- - 3 controlplane
+ - 3 controlplanes
  - 1 worker

 All those VMs are using virtualbox, configured to have their 1st NIC bridged on the host network, with the parameter `promiscuous=Allow All`.

-They use PXE.
+They use PXE. (iPXE config is out of this scope)

-The endpoint (which will be used to talk to the API server) will be an highly available IP, shared between controlplane nodes using a L2 technique.
+The kubernetes endpoint (which will be used to talk to the API server) will be an highly available IP, shared between controlplane nodes using a L2 announcement.

 Finally, we will use `cilium` as CNI, with kube-proxy replacement mode, with `hubble` enabled (obersvability, service-mesh) and with L2 (arp) and L3 (bgp) announcement capabilities.